 - New clothes or general shopping

-The list goes on and on… By now you should know how much you are spending on any given “Want” category — maybe some of them you will decide to keep around, but the majority can be slashed or eliminated all together if you are trying to save for a trip or long-term travel.
+The list goes on and on… By now you should know how much you are spending on any given “Want” category — maybe some of them you will decide to keep around, but the majority can be slashed or eliminated altogether if you are trying to save for a trip or long-term travel.

 Reduce Needless Expenses